The Favorite Things Cowl Pattern

 Goes with Everything Cowl

 Hello fellow knitters and crocheters, welcome to my first blog post of 2021.
 It’s common to write about one’s knitting and crocheting goals for the year, but I will skip all that.
-Instead, I will write about how I knitted the Goes with Everything Cowl.
+Instead, I will write about how I knit the Goes with Everything Cowl.
 I chose this name for the cowl because the yarn colorway seems to go with everything I have in my wardrobe.
 I purchased this yarn (one skein) a couple of years ago on a wonderful summer vacation trip.
 This cowl was a quick and simple knit and I’m satisfied with how it turned out.
 I’ll be wearing it quite a bit during this frigidly cold winter.

 The cowl is knitted flat in a rectangle from one corner to another.
 The two shorter sides of the rectangle are then joined to make a warm and comfortable circular cowl.
 You begin with casting on one stitch and increase two stitches every other row till the desired width is reached.
 The cowl is then worked on for the desired length with no net increase.
 Lastly the cowl is decreased two stitches every other row till one stitch is left on the needle.
 The shorter sides of the knitted rectangle are then joined together using the zigzag crochet join method.